 How to Get Around Malta by Public Transport

 To plan your day efficiently, know your routes and schedules in advance.
-Buses will take you to most places you want to visit.
+Check out Malta bus map here.
+You will see that buses can take you to most places.
 Use this website or Google Maps for routes and schedules.

 Second, get a bus pass.
 It’s a big money-saver if you ride often.
 Check this link for more info.